-A corporation may undergo restructuring or reorganization for various strategic reasons, whether it be for increased operational efficiency or to cut costs.
+A corporation may undergo restructuring or reorganization for various strategic reasons, whether for increased operational efficiency or for cutting costs.
 That reorganization may be conducted to increase profits.
 A tax-free reorganization is often implemented to find efficiencies within the law that allow for reduced tax.
 These types of reorganizations can be triggered by certain tactical actions, such as takeovers, buyouts, new acquisitions, or even the threat of Chapter 11.

 These techniques are generally implemented with the mindset that the seller looks to avoid income tax on any realized gains, such as the gain on trading shares in another corporation.
 While there are other occurrences in which a seller would want to avoid income tax recognition, income tax deferral is often accomplished through using a proper reorganization that follows federal income tax recognition laws.